Scouts-Victoria-Program/lora-network-server/docs/setting-up-lorawan-network-server.md

    1. Copy the id of the application
 1. Edit `.env`
    1. Set `CHIRPSTACK_APPLICATION_ID=` to the new application id
-1. `sudo docker compose up -p svstem-lora-proxy`
+1. `sudo docker compose up -p lora-proxy`